Eyebrows have undergone many trend changes in our lifetimes; so what is the Ideal Eyebrow?

 As we age, our skin tends to droop and sag due to lost collagen.
 We may be left with sagging or wrinkled skin around, above or under the eyes, or even dark circles or under eye ‘bags’ of puffy skin and orbital area fat pads.

-This ageing of the brow or eyelid area leads many men and women to seek a Plastic Surgeon or Oculoplastic Surgeon for eyelid surgery (such as Blepharoplasty Expert Surgeon, Dr Benjamin Burt); because good eyelid surgery can help provide women and men of all ages with a more youthful, fresher looking eye and brow appearance.
+This ageing of the brow or eyelid area leads many men and women to seek a Plastic Surgeon or Oculoplastic Surgeon for eyelid surgery, because good eyelid surgery can help provide women and men of all ages with a more youthful, fresher looking eye and brow appearance.

 Brow Lift Surgery